marijnh/Eloquent-JavaScript/05_higher_order.md

 {{index "summing example"}}

 Let's briefly go back to the final two example programs in the introduction.
-The first is self-contained and six lines long.
+The first is self contained and six lines long.

 ```
 let total = 0, count = 1;